 44. Compulsory conference

-(1) Subject to this section, the Commission constituted by a Commissioner may summon any person to attend, at a time and place specified in the summons, at a conference before the Commission.
+(1) Subject to this section, the Commission constituted by a commissioner may summon any person to attend, at a time and place specified in the summons, at a conference before the Commission.

 (2) A summons under this section —